 Taught by farmers, this apprenticeship is perfect for someone considering a career in food production or local food systems.

-Farmers on the Rise youth apprentices work cooperatively to learn and master the skills of transplanting,
+Farmers on the Rise youth apprentices work cooperatively to learn and master the skills of transplanting, direct seeding, mulching, field and greenhouse maintenance, integrated pest management, irrigation, harvesting, post-harvest handling, farmers market, production planning, beekeeping, tool maintenance, community engagement, and volunteer management.

-a willingness to persevere, and growth as measured on our Ag Skills Matrix.
+Successful apprentices will demonstrate collaborative spirit, responsibility, a desire to learn, a willingness to persevere, and growth as measured on our Ag Skills Matrix.

-We partner with numerous schools across the Kansas City metro to provide school day, on-farm, job skills training to students as part of our Farmers on the Rise program.
+We partner with numerous schools across the Kansas City metro to provide school day, on-farm, job skills training

 If you are interested in bringing a group to the farm regularly as part of a school or community program to participate in Farmers on the Rise, please email us and let’s chat.